guilhermesiani/guilhermesiani.github.io/_posts/2020-08-02-how-i-use-tdd-on-practice.markdown

 };
 {%endhighlight %}

 Great!
-We finish one more cycle..
+We finish one more cycle.

 Seeing the code one more time we note that we have a side-effect risk, just because when we sum score values, we make changes by reference rather create a new instance of Score.
 Because this we'll update our checklist again and we'll work on it as soon as possible to prevent headaches.